naturalis/mycorrhiza/README.md

   [ATxMB](data/2017-03-16/ATxMB.pdf),
   [MBasal](data/2017-03-16/MBasal.pdf), and
   [TBasal](data/2017-03-16/TBasal.pdf))
-  to reconstruct the root states.
+  a reconstruction of the root states.
 These have been visualized as likelihood pies for the four root nodes (respectively:
   [ABasal](results/ABasal_pie_simple.pdf),
   [ATxMB](results/ATxMB_pie_simple.pdf),
   [MBasal](results/MBasal_pie_simple.pdf), and
   [TBasal](results/TBasal_pie_simple.pdf))
-- For the preferred rooting (`MBasal`) to reconstruct the likelihood pies for all the nodes and visualize these on a [radial tree](data/2016-11-17/Mbasal_mod1.bt.rescaled.nex.svg).
+- The preferred rooting (`MBasal`) a reconstruction of the likelihood pies for all the nodes and visualized on a [radial tree](data/2016-11-17/Mbasal_mod1.bt.rescaled.nex.svg).
 - For the state transitions on the preferred rooting to be visualized as a [circos-style graph](results/d3.pdf) (for this we had to use D3, not circos, because in- and outflows need different sizes).